 Elbow Pass Trail To Tombstone Campground & Lake is a 11.4 mile moderately trafficked out and back trail located near Kananaskis Improvement District, Alberta, Canada that offers scenic views and is good for all skill levels.
-The trail offers a number of activity options and is accessible from June until December.
+The trail offers a number of activity options and is best used from June until December.
 Horses are also able to use this trail.

 Oct 18/16 -Only did the short hike to Elbow Lake.
 It was a bit steep going up and slippery because of the snow going down, but lead to the beautiful lake with brilliant turquoise water!
 Walked around the campground near the lake.